torrvision/focal_calibration/README.md

 ![ResNet50_Result](resnet50_results.png)

 The test-set classification errors and ECE values obtained from ResNet-50, ResNet-110, Wide-ResNet-26-10 and DenseNet-121 trained on CIFAR-10 are provided in the tables below.
 For more results, please refer to the paper.
-The following table shows the test set classification error.
+The following table shows the CIFAR-10 test set classification error %.

 | Model Architecture  | Cross-Entropy | Brier Loss | MMCE | LS-0.05 | FL-3 (Ours) | FLSD-53 (Ours) |
 | ---  | --- | --- | --- | --- | --- | --- |